-Section 184 Indian Home Loan Guarantee Program
+Section 184 Native American Home Loan Guarantee Program

 For questions or information please contact Maxine Jones, approved Broker for the Section 184 Loan Program.

-Dept to Income Ratio
+Debt to Income Ratio

 Delinquent Credit Items: